sunnyzxh/CNV-JACG/README.md

 If "ALL JOBS RUN SUCCESSFULLY!", there should be 5 files under test.result

 Note: Since it is a demo, and due to the file size limitation of Github, we only provide a small partial of the following files.
 For you real data, you need to replace/supply the following files to the genome-wide.
-You could also contact sunnyzxh@connect.hku.hk to send you the whold files if you can't find the files youself.
+You could also contact sunnyzxh@connect.hku.hk to send you the whole files if you can't find the files youself.

 * human reference genome (hg19)
 - maf > 5% SNPs from 1000 Genomes Project